Conditional Positional Encodings for Vision Transformers: Experiments

 We evaluate the performance of \ours models on the ImageNet validation dataset and report the results in Table~\ref{tab:image_net}.
 Compared with DeiT, \emph{\ours models have much better top-1 accuracy with similar throughputs}.
-Our models enjoy performance improvement on input upscaling for free, while DeiT degrades as discussed in Section~\ref{subsec:scale}, see also Figure~\ref{fig:cpvt-deit-comp} for a clear comparison.
-Noticeably, Our GAP version as explained in Section~\ref{subsec:gap}, marks a new state-of-the-art for vision Transformers.
+Our models can enjoy performance improvement when inputs are upscaled without fine-tuning, while DeiT degrades as discussed in Table ~\ref{tab: direct_scale}, see also Figure~\ref{fig:cpvt-deit-comp} for a clear comparison.
+Noticeably, Our model with GAP marked a new state-of-the-art for vision Transformers.